-The complex of respiratory diseases in cats includes illnesses which are manifested with mouth cavity ulcerations, salivation, and lacrimation, conjunctivitis, rhinitis and sinusitis.
-Most important diseases in domestic and exotic species of cats associated with this complex include FCV (Feline Calicivirus) FVR (Feline Viral Rhinotracheitis, Feline Herpesvirus Type 1), Mycoplasma Felis and Chlamydia Felis.
+The complex of respiratory illnesses in cats includes illnesses that are manifested with mouth cavity ulcerations, salivation, and lacrimation, conjunctivitis, rhinitis, and sinusitis.
+The most important diseases in domestic and exotic species of cats associated with this complex include FCV (Feline Calicivirus) FVR (Feline Viral Rhinotracheitis, Feline Herpesvirus Type 1), Mycoplasma Felis, and Chlamydia Felis.

-FVR is shed intermittently and that makes it hard to determine the exact cause for respiratory signs ones we start searching.
+FVR is shed intermittently and that makes it hard to determine the exact cause for respiratory signs once we start searching.
 Calicivirus is easier to detect as it is released continually.
-The incubation period for both of the viral disease is about a week (2-7 days) and for Chlamydia caused pneumonia is 5-10 days.
+The incubation period for both of the viral disease is about a week (two-seven days) and for Chlamydia caused pneumonia is five to 10 days.

 The clinical signs of the diseases resemble most of the respiratory illnesses noted in veterinary medicine.
 There are some differences between them which will help you in differentiating one from another.

 Once the clinical manifestations of an FVR infection start pyrexia, hypersalivation, rhinitis, conjunctivitis, and sneezing (especially after the movement of excitement) become apparent.
 The initial serous discharge from the nose and the eyes become mucopurulent.

 During this time the cat will most likely show signs of inappetence and depression.
 Rarely, ulcers inside the oral cavity can appear, and sometimes the condition is generalized.

 The many strains of caliciviruses in cats can vary from nonpathogenic to pathogenic.
 Some of them can be the general cause of interstitial pneumonia and pulmonary edema, whilst others can cause hypersalivation and oral and rostral ulcerations.